VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Co-Phylogenetic Trees 2440f3927d254148abd93168c1399b43.md

 Note: Each element of the data set is two binary co-phylogentic trees Origin Notes: Collected by the authors of EUCALYPT: efficient tree reconciliation enumerator, https://almob.biomedcentral.com/articles/10.1186/s13015-014-0031-3 graph features handled: trees
-Graph features in papers: 2
-Originally found at: https://gitlab.inria.fr/erable/eucalypt/-/blob/master/html/PaperDatasets.zip
+Graph features in papers: binary trees,trees Originally found at: https://gitlab.inria.fr/erable/eucalypt/-/blob/master/html/PaperDatasets.zip
 Size: 13-773 nodes, 12-772 edges
-Appeared in years: 1
+Appeared in years: 2017
 Type of Collection: Uniform Benchmark is it stored properly?: No must be analyzed: No